IHOGUE/CSC3430-Extra-Credit/README.md

 - Weight is a random number between 1 and the value of `MAXIMUM_WEIGHT`

-These values are stored in the `GridVariables` class
+These values are stored in the `GridVariables` class.

 #### Bottom-up Dynamic Programming (Unwind Recursion) Algorithm